segmentio/segment-docs/src/connections/destinations/catalog/moosend/index.md

 ## Identify

 An [Identify](https://segment.com/docs/connections/spec/identify/) event lets you tie a user in Moosend to their actions and record traits about them.
-It includes a unique email and any optional traits you know about them like their name, etc.
+It includes a unique email and their name.

 Our recommendation is to call `identify` after a user registers, after a user logs in and after a user provides their email as part of your newsletter subscription form (if applicable).